AbhijeetKumarGupta/risk-screening-tool-poc-v1/README.md

 # Heart & Stroke Survey Platform

-A modern, interactive survey web application built for Heart & Stroke, powered by Next.js and Contentful CMS.
+A modern, interactive survey web application built as a POC, powered by Next.js and Contentful CMS.
 This platform enables dynamic survey creation and management through a headless CMS, providing a seamless user experience with server-side rendering and incremental static regeneration.

 ## 🚀 Features